 When we breathe in, the diaphragm moves down, and so does the pelvic floor; when we breathe out, they both move up.

-Start observing this connection and then start bringing the focus on your pelvic floor.
+Start observing this connection and then start bringing the focus to your pelvic floor.
 Inhale and keep your pelvic floor relaxed, exhale and engage your pelvic floor by lifting it – How?
 Imagine you are holding a wee.

 With a bit of practice, you can begin to accentuate each end of the breath cycle, relaxing and engaging, relaxing and engaging,